Proof of a conjectured spectral upper bound on the chromatic number of a graph: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Prof.~Jie Ma for helpful comments and suggestions.
-The authors also thank Hitesh Kumar for pointing out several typos in an earlier version of this paper.
+The authors thank Jie Ma for helpful comments and suggestions, and Hitesh Kumar for pointing out several typos in an earlier version of this paper.
+They are also grateful to the anonymous referees for their careful reading and valuable comments.